O-Azmi/Component-Library/README.md

 3. Now run this command in the terminal do build the image: "docker build -t (image_name) ."

-4. now run this command in the terminal to run the container: "docker run -p 7775:5173 (image_name)".

 ## How to Run this dockerized React application.

 1. Clone the repository by clicking on the "<> Code" green button, and following the instructions to clone the repository.